MukhtarovEldar/Experimental-Compiler/README.md

-# Experimental C++ Compiler
+# Experimental Compiler

-This is an experimental C++ compiler written in C++.
+This is an experimental compiler written in C++.
 The purpose of this project is to explore the basics of compiler design and gain a better understanding of how programming languages are parsed and translated into machine code.

 ## Status